 lonizing radiation deposits energy into human tissue, thereby disrupting the normal anatomic structure and the physiological actions of various organs.
 The pathological effects of radiation are directly related to dose.
-Dose is defined as the amount of energy deposited by radiation per unit mass of tissue.
-It is a total-body injury with different tissues expressing damage over time.
+Absorbed dose is defined as the amount of energy deposited by radiation per unit mass of tissue.